fahdi/pf-php/README.md

 # Dev Stack Used

 MAMP Pro with PHP 5.5.10
-Sublime Edit 3
+- Sublime Edit 3
-PhpStorm 7.1
+- PhpStorm 7.1
-Terminal for php cli (Used html based output so CLI won't be clean and practically useless in test)
+- Terminal for php cli (Used html based output so CLI won't be clean and practically useless in test)
+- php doc for documentation
+- composer for getting phpdoc as PEAR was not working fine

-# Underatanding/ Methodology
+# Understanding/ Methodology

 - Regular OOP based PHP is used for creating the API.
 - I have kept the testing simple.
-- The boarding passes/cards have this follwing common info so a genric pass consists of:
+- The boarding passes/cards have this following common info so a generic pass consists of:
 	- Departure Location
 	- Arrival Location
 	- Seat #
-- A train, plane, airport, aiport bus or any other terminal boarding passes have additional info that is the repective train #, flight #, bus #, terminal #, Gate # etc. This means is one super object for the boarding pass and for the bus, plane, train, airport bus etc, there is additional info with the respetive detail.
+- A train, plane, airport, airport bus or any other terminal boarding passes have additional info that is the respective train #, flight #, bus #, terminal #, Gate # etc. This means is one super object for the boarding pass and for the bus, plane, train, airport bus etc, there is additional info with the respective detail.
 - Since there is extra info pertaining to each class, on top of a boarding pass class, this enables me to make a base class and use DRY principle to inherit other kinds of passes from it.
 - After creating the respective classes, each class can be used to create a boparding bass of certain type all inheriting from the base class.
 - Another class is TripSorter which gets an object consisting of multiple objects with each being from one type of boarding pass objects (Train, Flight, Airport etc).
 So it takes these are sorts them.